February Son

-February Son is the second studio album and major label debut from post-grunge band Oleander.
-It was produced by Steven Haigler and released on Universal Records on February 23, 1999, and was certified gold on May 5, 2000.
-February Son contains some of Oleander's most successful singles.
-It included new drummer Scott Devours who was hired to replace the band's original drummer, Fred Nelson Jr. Most of the songs on the album had been previously released on the band's independent debut.
-The album has been certified gold in sales by the RIAA.
+February Son is the second studio album and major label debut by American rock band Oleander.
+It was released on February 23, 1999, through Universal Records.
+Produced by Steven Haigler, the album contains several tracks that were re-recorded from their independent release Shrinking the Blob (1997), including the single "Why I'm Here."
+February Son was certified gold in sales by the RIAA on May 5, 2000.

-Promotion and touring
+History

+Prior to Oleander signing a major label deal with Universal Records, drummer Fred Nelson, Jr. departed from the band.
+For the February Son sessions, Jonathan Mover was added onto drums.
+Towards the end of the recording sessions, Nelson returned to the band and replaced Mover.

-The album features Oleander's breakout lead single, "Why I'm Here," and "I Walk Alone."
+February Son includes Oleander's breakout lead single, "Why I'm Here," and "I Walk Alone."
 The latter had a music video while the lead single was featured on the popular TV series Dawson's Creek, as well as in the films American Pie and Scary Movie 2.
 A cover of The Cure's "Boys Don't Cry" would serve as a UK single supported by a video in the summer of 2000.
 Directed by Cousin Mike, the video stars Bloodhound Gang leader Jimmy Pop who played a nerdy man living in an apartment.
 Oleander surrounds him as they loudly perform the song, forcing him to weep.
 Frontman Thomas Flowers explained that the song "really typifies and exemplifies everything that I'm already trying to say on the album."

 In promotion of February Son, the group opened for headliners Creed and Our Lady Peace.
 They also performed at Woodstock '99.
 In December 1999, Oleander and Kid Rock performed a charity concert for the Atlanta Community Food Bank.
 The band also played a New Year's Eve concert with Fastball at the Sacramento Convention Center.